kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.8 - January XX, 2023 =
+= 4.8 - January 9, 2023 =
-* Significant security overhaul.
+* Significant security update.
 There might be some FFMPEG features that break because I wasn't able to test every possible configuration.
 Use <a href="https://wordpress.org/plugins/wp-rollback/">WP Rollback</a> to return to version 4.7.5 if you encounter any big problems.
 * Increased PHP requirement to 7.2.5
+* Sanitized, escaped, and validated many user inputs and echoed variables.
 * Now using more secure Symfony/Process library to escape and run FFMPEG commands instead of escapeshellcmd & exec.
 The PHP command proc_open must be enabled on your server to use FFMPEG functions.
-* Sanitized, escaped, and validated many user inputs and echoed variables.
+* Stopped using setlocale when escaping filenames with multibyte characters.
 * Enabled canceling encoding on Windows and added checks to ensure the correct process is being canceled on all platforms.
 * Fixed bug that disabled the Video.js big play button after switching resolutions.
-* Fixed bug that prevented "Embed Video from URL" tab from working correctly.
+* Fixed bug that prevented "Embed Video from URL" tab from working with FFMPEG features.
 * Updated Freemius SDK to v2.5.3
 * Fixed bug that caused timeouts when activating plugin on multisite networks.
 * Fixed bug that paused encoding queue after updating network settings.